 - Evaluate factors that influence the diversity and distribution of biota, particularly in regard to insular systems such as Tasmania.

-- Defend or refute a position by employing peer-reviewed scientific literature.
+- Defend or refute a position using peer-reviewed scientific literature in appropriately referenced written documents

 - Explain globally significant threats to fauna conservation and potential management solutions, supported by Tasmanian examples.